evwalt/evwalt/README.md

 # Hi, I'm Evan 👋🏼

 Welcome!
-I really like coding and building software.
+I thoroughly enjoy coding and building software.
 My background is full-stack engineering with a frontend lean.
 In my professional experience, I've focused on building scalable, user-focused applications.
 Skilled in TypeScript, React, and Node.js.
 Adept at designing frontend architectures, building APIs and services, and delivering responsive, data-rich applications with AI integration.

 I had the privilege of appearing as a guest on [The React Show](https://podcast.thereactshow.com/1764837/12142504) podcast!